 Storing your research data is important for several reasons.
-First of all, according to the Netherlands Code of Conduct for Scientific Practice (VSNU, part III), researchers are obliged to store their raw research data for at least five years (no maximum period) for validation purposes.
+First of all, according to the Netherlands Code of Conduct for Scientific Practice (VSNU, part III), researchers are obliged to store their raw research data for at least ten years (no maximum period) for validation purposes.
 Secondly, journals or funders may require you to give open access to your research data or at least share your data with other researchers upon request (see Data Sharing).

 Where to store

 There are several options to store your research data.
 You can use the IGS-DVN to store your (raw) research data for the minimal ten-year period.
 After those ten years, the data will be deleted or removed to a long term data archive (like DANS-EASY) in consultation with the researcher.